NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Aligns text to the left and applies a border with rounded corners.

 ## 15. **Footer Title Styling**
-We can apply a specific style to the title located in our `footer` using the code below.
+We will now apply a specific style to the title element located in our `footer`.

-- [ ] Add the CSS code shown below to continue the process of styling our footer.
+- [ ] Add this CSS code to `styles.css`.

 ```css
 .footer-title {